 Secondary performance context.
 While primary results are strong, secondary progress scores trail national averages.
 Families should look closely at the specific support available for their child's academic needs in Key Stages 3 and 4.

 Vocational Sixth Form focus.
-The low percentage of top A-level grades reflects a sixth form geared more towards vocational qualifications and employment than elite university entry.
+Current A-level data shows 10% of grades at A*-B, reflecting a sixth form geared more towards vocational qualifications and employment than elite university entry.
 It suits students seeking practical pathways to work.

 Oversubscription risks.
 With more than two applicants for every secondary place, families living outside the immediate Birchwood locality should not assume a place is guaranteed.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

-The Priory Witham Academy acts as a true community anchor, offering stability and a nurturing environment from age two to adulthood.
+The Priory Witham Academy acts as a true community anchor, offering stability and a supportive atmosphere from age two to adulthood.
 The primary phase is a clear strength, delivering results that outperform national benchmarks.
 Best suited to local families seeking a cohesive, supportive all-through education where vocational pathways and employment readiness are valued as highly as academic exams.

 Yes.
 The most recent graded Ofsted inspection rated the academy as Good.
-Primary performance is particularly strong, with 68% of pupils meeting expected standards in 2024, exceeding the England average of 62%.
+Current primary performance is weaker, with 40% of pupils meeting expected standards and 0% reaching the higher standard in reading, writing and mathematics combined.

 Yes.
 The Sixth Form offers a range of A-level and vocational qualifications.
-It has a strong track record of helping students into employment and apprenticeships, with 39% of 2024 leavers entering the workforce directly.
+It has a track record of helping students into employment, apprenticeships and other post-16 pathways.

 The academy does not have a fixed catchment map.
 Places are allocated based on straight-line distance from the school.
 Due to oversubscription (2.1 applications per place in secondary), effective catchment distances can shrink.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.